UkiDLucas/book-mobile-business/en/02_Leadership.md

 # Leadership

-I would like to start this book with some of the qualities you will have to develop as a leader in order to succeed in your enterprise.
-Without these qualities the chance of success in the long term is minimal.
+I would like to start this book with some of the qualities you will have to develop as a leader in order to succeed in your endeavors.

 ## Planning and goal setting

 Learn to plan.
 Always have a plan to achieve your next goal.
-Your goal may be creation of the profitable business, a new shiny product, or a development iteration.
+Your goal may be creation of the profitable business, a new product, or a software development iteration.

 Start by defining a clear end goal, aim at highest standard.
-Start breaking the end goals into a list of smaller goals, or milestones that you need to achieve first.
-List a set of tasks you need to achieve each milestone.
-Break the tasks into tiny subtasks that you can do in under a week each.
+Once you have a goal, break it into a list of milestones that you need to achieve to get there.
+Then make a list a set of tasks you need to achieve each milestone.
+Break each tasks into smaller subtasks that you can accomplish without difficulty.

-Get familiar with Gantt chart which graphically shows the progression of tasks until you achieve the milestones and end goals.
-Your subtasks should be so detailed and easy to achieve  in short period of time that traversing the Gantt chart should resemble the long walk down the staircase.
-The only thing required should be persistence.
+Get familiar with Gantt chart which graphically shows the progression of tasks towards the milestones.
+Your subtasks should be so detailed and easy to achieve in short period of time that traversing the Gantt chart should resemble the long stroll down the staircase.
+The only thing required should be persistence, and the right resources.